clalanliu/N-DesignPatternsInOnePythonProject/README.md

 ### Creational Patterns
 * **Abstract Factory**: Used to create families of related objects, demonstrated with a set of "Smart Devices".
 * **Builder**: Shows how to configure complex objects step by step with a RoomBuilder.
-* **Factory Method**: Implemented an interface for creating objects, with subclasses deciding which class to instantiate.
 * **Prototype**: Demonstrates how to clone a pre-configured device instead of creating a new one from scratch.
 * **Singleton**: Used to manage all operations in the system with a single "Home" object.